-SUBPART C - VISUAL FLIGHT RULES

-CAR 180.201 Visual Flight Rules
+SUBPART C - VISUAL FLIGHT RULES CAR 180.201 Visual Flight Rules

-- (1) Except when operating as a special VFR flight (SVFR), VFR flights shall be conducted so that the aircraft is flown in conditions of visibility and distance from clouds equal to or greater than those specified in CAR 180.139, Table 3-1. - (2) Except when a clearance is obtained from an air traffic control unit, VFR flights shall not take off or land at an aerodrome within a control zone, or enter the aerodrome traffic zone or traffic pattern: - (a) when the ceiling is less than 450 m (1 500 ft); or - (b) when the ground visibility is less than 5 km. - (3) VFR flights between sunset and sunrise, or such other period between sunset and sunrise as may be prescribed by the appropriate ATS authority, shall be operated in accordance with the conditions prescribed by such authority. - (4) Unless authorized by the appropriate ATS authority, VFR flights shall not be operated: - (a) above FL 150; - (b) at transonic and supersonic speeds. - (5) Authorization for VFR flights to operate above FL 290 shall not be granted in areas where a vertical separation minimum of 300 m (1 000 ft) is applied above FL 290. - (6) Except when necessary for take-off or landing, or except by permission from the appropriate authority, a VFR flight shall not be flown: - (a) over the congested areas of cities, towns or settlements or over an open-air assembly of persons at a height less than 300 m (1 000 ft) above the highest obstacle within a radius of 600 m from the aircraft; - (b) elsewhere than as specified in (4)(a), at a height less than 150 m (500 ft) above the ground or water. - (7) Except where otherwise indicated in air traffic control clearances or specified by the appropriate ATS authority, VFR flights in level cruising flight when operated above 900 m (3 000 ft) from the ground or water, or a higher datum as specified by the appropriate ATS authority, shall be conducted at a cruising level appropriate to the track as specified in the tables of cruising levels in Appendix 3. - (8) VFR flights shall comply with the provisions of Air Traffic Service CAR 180.125 to CAR 180.133: - (a) when operated within Classes B, C and D airspace; - (b) when forming part of aerodrome traffic at controlled aerodromes; or - (c) when operated as special VFR (SVFR) flights. - (9) A VFR flight operating within or into areas, or along routes, designated by the appropriate ATS authority in accordance with CAR 180.111 (2) (c) or(d) shall maintain continuous air-ground voice communication watch on the appropriate communication channel of, and report its position as necessary to, the air traffic services unit providing flight information service. - (10) An aircraft operated in accordance with the visual flight rules which wishes to change to compliance with the instrument flight rules shall: - a) if a flight plan was submitted, communicate the necessary changes to be effected to its current flight plan; or - b) when so required by CAR 180.111 (2), submit a flight plan to the appropriate air traffic services unit and obtain a clearance prior to proceeding IFR when in controlled airspace.
+- (1) Except when operating as a special VFR flight (SVFR), VFR flights shall be conducted so that the aircraft is flown in conditions of visibility and distance from clouds equal to or greater than those specified in CAR 180.139, Table 3-1. - (2) Except when a clearance is obtained from an air traffic control unit, VFR flights shall not take off or land at an aerodrome within a control zone, or enter the aerodrome traffic zone or traffic pattern: - (a) when the ceiling is less than 450 m (1 500 ft); or - (b) when the ground visibility is less than 5 km. - (3) VFR flights between sunset and sunrise, or such other period between sunset and sunrise as may be prescribed by the appropriate ATS authority, shall be operated in accordance with the conditions prescribed by such authority. - (4) Unless authorized by the appropriate ATS authority, VFR flights shall not be operated: - (a) above FL 150; - (b) at transonic and supersonic speeds. - (5) Authorization for VFR flights to operate above FL 290 shall not be granted in areas where a vertical separation minimum of 300 m (1 000 ft) is applied above FL 290. - (6) Except when necessary for take-off or landing, or except by permission from the appropriate authority, a VFR flight shall not be flown: - (a) over the congested areas of cities, towns or settlements or over an open-air assembly of persons at a height less than 300 m (1 000 ft) above the highest obstacle within a radius of 600 m from the aircraft; - (b) elsewhere than as specified in (4) (a), at a height less than 150 m (500 ft) above the ground or water.

+Note. - See also CAR 180.101 (2) Minimum heights

+- (7) Except where otherwise indicated in air traffic control clearances or specified by the appropriate ATS authority, VFR flights in level cruising flight when operated above 900 m (3 000 ft) from the ground or water, or a higher datum as specified by the appropriate ATS authority, shall be conducted at a cruising level appropriate to the track as specified in the tables of cruising levels in Appendix 3. - (8) VFR flights shall comply with the provisions of Air Traffic Service CAR 180.125 to CAR 180.133: - (a) when operated within Classes B, C and D airspace; - (b) when forming part of aerodrome traffic at controlled aerodromes; or - (c) when operated as special VFR (SVFR) flights. - (9) A VFR flight operating within or into areas, or along routes, designated by the appropriate ATS authority in accordance with CAR 180.111 (2) (c) or (d) shall maintain continuous air-ground voice communication watch on the appropriate communication channel of, and report its position as necessary to, the air traffic services unit providing flight information service.